micvbang/blog.vbang.dk/_posts/2024-09-10-seb-tiger-style-read-path.md

 Total bytes requested:  19.5GiB (20971520000B)
 ```

-Note: this workload doesn't really replicate a production scenario, where we would probably expect something like a Poisson distribution heavily skewed towards the most recent records.
+Note: this workload doesn't really replicate a production scenario where we would probably expect something like a Poisson distribution heavily skewed towards the most recent records.
 Also, we're not looking to understand the absolute performance of Seb here but are just looking for the relative impact of our changes.

 Without further ado, the results of the benchmarks: